psykickguy/Scheme-Matcher/EY-flask/README.md

   CREATE USER 'ey'@'localhost IDENTIFIED BY 'password';

-  GRANT ALL PERMISSIONS ON EY.* TO 'ey';
+  GRANT ALL PERMISSIONS ON EY.* TO 'ey'@'localhost' WITH GRANT OPTION;

 run app.py